On two geometric realizations of an affine Hecke algebra: The equivalences

 \proof a) Assume first that the action of $A$ on $X$ is free and the quotient $Y=X/A$ is represented by a scheme.
 The abelian category $Perv(Y)$ of perverse sheaves on $Y$ admits a full embedding into the category $Perv_{mon}(X)$ of unipotently monodromic perverse sheaves on $X$, and the essential image of the embedding consists of sheaves with zero action of log monodromy.
 Thus we have a natural embedding $Com(Perv(Y))\to Com(\PP_{eq})$ sending a complex of equivariant sheaves to the same complex equipped with zero action of $\fa$ and $\fa[1]$.
 We claim that the induced functor $D^b(Perv(Y))\to D(\PP_{eq})$ is an equivalence.

 This claim is readily seen to be local on $Y$, i.e. it suffices to check it assuming that $X=A\times Y$ where $A$ acts on the first factor by translations.
-In the latter case the category $Perv_{mon}(X)$ is readily identified with the tensor product of the abelian category $Perv(Y)$ and the abelian category of unipotently monodromic local systems of $A$, the latter is equivalent to the category of modules over the symmetric algebra $U(\fa)\cong Sym(\fa)$ set-theoretically supported at zero.
+In the latter case the category $Perv_{mon}(X)$ is readily identified with the tensor product of the abelian category $Perv(Y)$ and the abelian category of unipotently monodromic local systems of $A$, the latter is equivalent to the category of modules over the symmetric algebra $U(\fa)\cong Sym(\fa)$ set-theoretically supported at zero (see \cite[\S 5]{Del} for the notion of tensor product of abelian categories).
 Thus the claim is clear in this case.

 Let now $X$ be general.
-Then an object of $D(X/A)$ is by definition (see \cite{BL}) a collection of objects in $D(\tilde Y)$ given for every $A$ equivariant smooth map $\tilde X\to X$ where the action of $A$ on $\tilde X$ is free and $\tilde Y=\tilde X/A$, subject to certain compatibilities.
+Then an object of $D(X/A)$ is by definition (see \cite{BL}) a collection of objects in $D(\tilde Y)$ given for every $A$-equivariant smooth map $\tilde X\to X$ where the action of $A$ on $\tilde X$ is free and $\tilde Y=\tilde X/A$, subject to certain compatibilities.
 We have the pull back functor $\PP_{eq}(X)\to \PP_{eq}(\tilde X)$, composing it with the functor $\PP_{eq}(\tilde X)\to D^b(Perv({\tilde Y}))\cong D(\tilde Y)$ we get the desired system of objects, the compatibilities are easy to see.

 b) Commutativity of the first diagram is clear from the proof of (a) and commutativity of the second one follows by passing to adjoint functors (notice that in view of self-duality of Koszul complex the functor $Ind_{U(\fa)}^{\BK_\fa}[-d]$ is {\em right} adjoint to the forgetful functor $Forg$).